realworldocaml/book/en/runtime-memory-layout.md

 # Memory Representation of Values

-The `ctypes` FFI library we described earlier does its best to hide the details of how values are exchanged across C libraries and the OCaml runtime.
-There is a simple reason for this: manipulating these values directly is a delicate operation that requires understanding a few different moving parts before you can get it right.

-You need to know the exact mapping between OCaml types and their runtime memory representation, since you're bypassing the OCaml compiler that normally performs this translation for you.
+The FFI interface we described in [xref](#foreign-function-interface) hides the precise details of how values are exchanged across C libraries and the OCaml runtime.
+There is a simple reason for this: using this interface directly is a delicate operation that requires understanding a few different moving parts before you can get it right.
+You first need to know the mapping between OCaml types and their runtime memory representation.
 You also need to ensure that your code is interfacing correctly with OCaml runtime's memory management.

-This knowledge is useful beyond just writing foreign function interfaces, especially as you build and maintain more complex OCaml applications.
-Profiling tools will report output based on the runtime memory layout.
-Debuggers will execute OCaml binaries without any knowledge of the static types, and you'll need to do some translation to use them effectively.
+However, knowledge of the OCaml internals is useful beyond just writing foreign function interfaces.
+As you build and maintain more complex OCaml applications, you'll need to interface with various external system tools that operate on compiled OCaml binaries.
+For example, profiling tools report output based on the runtime memory layout and debuggers execute binaries without any knowledge of the static OCaml types.
+To use these tools effectively, you'll need to do some translation between the OCaml and C worlds.

-Luckily, the OCaml compiler minimizes the amount of optimization magic that it performs, and relies instead on its straightforward execution model for good performance.
-With some experience, you can predict rather precisely where a block of performance-critical OCaml code is spending its time.
+Luckily, the OCaml toolchain is very predictable.
+The compiler minimizes the amount of optimization magic that it performs, and relies instead on its straightforward execution model for good performance.
+With some experience, you can know rather precisely where a block of performance-critical OCaml code is spending its time.

 <note>
 <title>Why do OCaml types disappear at runtime?</title>

 The OCaml compiler runs through several phases during the compilation process.
 The first phase is syntax checking, during which source files are parsed into Abstract Syntax Trees (ASTs).
 The next stage is a *type checking* pass over the AST.
 In a validly typed program, a function cannot be applied with an unexpected type.
 For example, the `print_endline` function must receive a single `string` argument, and an `int` will result in a type error.

 Since OCaml verifies these properties at compile time, it doesn't need to keep track of as much information at runtime.
 Thus, later stages of the compiler can